40 Best Home Business Ideas

-If you love—or even don’t mind—cleaning up after others, then running a cleaning service could give you the flexibility you want without forcing you to sit at a computer all day long.
+If you love—or even don’t mind—cleaning up after others, then starting a cleaning business could give you the flexibility you want without forcing you to sit at a computer all day long.

 However, this is one of those home business ideas that could certainly grow into a much larger company if you’re successful, meaning that, eventually, you’d probably have to get an office and hire staff.

 Over the past decade, the massage therapy industry has grown nearly 20% with no indication of stopping.
 If this statistic interests you, then you might want to consider entering this burgeoning field.

 After getting your massage therapy certification, along with the business license and massage equipment needed to work from home, you can turn your house into a local massage parlor for clients to come to, relax, and improve their health and wellness.
 Massage therapy involves mental and emotional as well as physical health, and is an important service—that you can offer without leaving your front door.